matrix-org/synapse/docs/MSC1711_certificates_FAQ.md

  1. Keep the SRV record in place - it is needed for backwards compatibility with Synapse 0.34 and earlier.

- 2. Give synapse a certificate corresponding to the target domain (`customer.example.net` in the above example).
+  2. Give Synapse a certificate corresponding to the target domain (`customer.example.net` in the above example).
 You can either use Synapse's built-in [ACME support](./ACME.md) for this (via the `domain` parameter in the `acme` section), or acquire a certificate yourself and give it to